Matematikoi/urepc/README.md

 # UREP-C Undergraduate Research at Purdue - Colombia
 Project at Purdue university

 This project is about clustering data related to prostate cancer data.
+It uses the R package mixtools